 Avalanche probes are vitally useful for skiers, mountain guides, patrollers, and scientists.
 They can be used in a variety of situations, but help mainly to pull stranded victims out of the snow after an avalanche.
 Most probes come with a pull cord, allowing the victim to pull themselves out with one easy pull.

-Top of the line avalanche probes are equipped with no-slip grips, making it easy the operator, even if they aren’t wearing gloves with traction.
-Probes are sensitive to pressure in the snow, and are often fitted with depth marks to help individuals search through the snow faster.
-Along with shovels and locator beacons, avalanche probes are the most essential tools to have in a skier’s backpack.
+Top of the line avalanche probes are equipped with no-slip grips, making it easy for the operator, if they are wearing gloves or not.
+Probes are often fitted with depth marks to help gauge depth of burials.
+Along with shovels and avalanche beacons, avalanche probes are some of the most essential tools to have in a skier’s backpack.
 They are almost required for any backcountry activity, as having one can be the difference between life or death.